bacongravy/glitcheroo/README.md

 ### Status

-Print the configuration status by running the following command:
+The configuration status for a project may be retrieved by running the following command:

 ```sh
 npx glitcheroo status